-The “dog days” of summer are almost behind us, but that doesn't mean your pets can get by without flea protection.
+When the “dog days” of summer are almost behind us, that doesn’t mean your pets can get by without flea protection.
 In fact, in most areas, fall is the worst season for fleas.
 Dr. Michael Dryden, professor of Veterinary Parasitology in the Department of Diagnostic Medicine and Pathobiology at Kansas State University College of Veterinary Medicine, Manhattan, calls it “the fall flea surge.”

 Dryden discovered that the number of fleas on animals in the fall were 70 percent higher than in the spring!
 He theorized that the “flea surge” occurs because in the fall there is generally an increase in precipitation and the temperatures stay around 70 degrees.
 Fleas thrive in these conditions.
 In fact, in the fall, pet owners tend to believe that their flea prevention program isn’t working because the fleas are so abundant!